RETENTION: Resource-Efficient Tree-Based Ensemble Model Acceleration with Content-Addressable Memory: RETENTION

-While tree traversal is essentially a sequence of condition checks, encoding input features into sequences and performing in-memory search may initially seem redundant.
-However, due to the shared conditions across the ensemble, the actual number of unique conditions is significantly lower than expected.
-Moreover, binary search can further reduce the number of condition checks.
-For instance, in a Random Forest model with 100 trees and an average path length of 17.38, traversing the forest requires about 1738 condition checks.
-However, experimental results reveal that as there are 5446 unique conditions within the model, applying binary search can reduce the number of condition checks to approximately 120 ($14~\textit{features} \times \log_2\frac{5446}{14}$), which is a significant improvement.
-Additionally, feature encoding is highly efficient compared to conventional CPU-based tree traversal, because all data accesses are deterministic and easily cached.
-Given that the computational overhead for feature encoding is constant when using TCAM as an accelerator, and can also be done on the sensor side, this work focuses on the computational overhead of query packing, which is primarily determined by the selected data placement strategy. \jb{same as previous comment, maybe we can have a summary through an algorithm.
+Since tree traversal is essentially a sequence of condition checks, encoding input features into sequences and performing in-memory search may initially seem redundant.
+However, due to the frequent condition sharing across the ensemble, the actual number of unique conditions is significantly lower than expected.
+Moreover, binary search can further reduce the number of condition checks for feature encoding.
+For instance, in a Random Forest model with 100 trees, 14 input features, and an average path length of 17.38, traversing the forest with conventional processors requires about 1738 condition checks.
+On the other hand, experimental result reveals that there are 5446 unique conditions within the model.
+Applying binary search can reduce the number of condition checks to approximately 120 ($14~\textit{features} \times \log_2\frac{5446}{14}$), which is a significant improvement.
+Additionally, feature encoding is highly efficient compared to conventional CPU-based tree traversal, as all data accesses are deterministic and easily cached.
+Given that the computational overhead for feature encoding is constant when using TCAM as an accelerator, this work focuses on the computational overhead of query packing, which is determined by the selected data placement strategy. \jb{same as previous comment, maybe we can have a summary through an algorithm.
 If I was reviewer, I would have appreciated a more synthetic description of the steps performed here}